Frequently Asked Questions

 Which standardized tests do you accept?

-We accept scores from the SAT and/or the ACT test; there is no preference given to one test over the other.
-We also super-score test results, combining the highest scores from each subsection of the test, possibly from multiple test dates.
-And applicants with cumulative, weighted high-school GPAs of 3.0 or higher may choose to do a phone interview with an admissions counselor instead of submitting their SAT or ACT scores.
+We accept scores from the SAT, ACT and/or the CLT test; there is no preference given to one test over the other.
+We also superscore test results, combining the highest scores from each subsection of the test, possibly from multiple test dates.
+And applicants with cumulative, weighted high school GPAs of 3.0 or higher may choose to do a phone interview with an admissions counselor instead of submitting their SAT, ACT or CLT scores.

 - We do not accept SAT II Subject tests.

-Is there a minimum GPA and ACT/SAT test score required to apply to Whitworth?
+Is there a minimum GPA and SAT/SAT/CLT test score required to apply to Whitworth?

-If I take the SAT or ACT more than once, which scores will you review?
+If I take the SAT, ACT or CLT more than once, which scores will you review?

-We superscore your results, combining your highest scores from each subsection of the test , possibly from multiple test dates, to give you the highest possible overall score.
-However, we will not be able to superscore between the old (2400 point scale) and the new (1600 point scale) SAT test attempts.
+We superscore your results, combining your highest scores from each subsection of the test, possibly from multiple test dates, to give you the highest possible overall score.
 Superscoring is the college practice of looking at the highest scores a student has earned on each section of a test, even if the tests were taken on different dates, and combining them into a composite score.
 Because the two versions of the SAT will differ significantly, the College Board (which administers the SAT) advises against superscoring across the two types of SAT.
 If you took the old SAT multiple times we will superscore your scores from the old exam, and if you take the new SAT multiple times we will superscore your scores from the new exam, but we will not combine your superscores from the two versions.

 If I'm taking community college classes while I'm in high school, do I apply to Whitworth as a freshman or as a transfer college student?